Viorel/RegExpress/README.md

 * .NET desktop development.
 * Desktop development with C++.

-Engines that requires other software are precompiled, therefore no additional installations are required.
+Engines that require other software are precompiled, therefore no additional installations are required.

 To build the program, open the **RegExpressWPFNET.slnx** solution.
 Right-click